 Many of us are experiencing an extended stay in Funkytown.
 And it is not, unfortunately, the place of groovin’ energy the disco band Lipps Inc. sung so longingly about in the 1980s.

 And honestly, who can blame us for feeling a little overwhelmed or down?
-The world as we knew it just a few weeks ago has significantly changed.
+The world as we knew has significantly changed.
 Not only have we been asked to practice social distancing from family and friends, some of us have had family members contract a virus that’s not yet fully understood.
 Divisiveness is ramping up with public debate on proper responses to the pandemic and widespread social justice demonstrations.
 As we continue to wade through various puddles of misinformation, we are facing difficult choices that sometimes seem to pit our health against our livelihoods.
 We are learning new tools, processing daily life in new ways, and bombarded with viewpoints about all of it.

 Whew.
 Take a deep breath – or two.
 Now, here’s the good news: A funk, which some people describe as having the blues, is a temporary and limited low mood.
 While it can be a symptom of a larger behavioral health issue, such as depression, many suffering from a funk can take intentional steps to help elevate their emotions.
 Below you’ll find 10 things you can do right now, but please remember that if your low mood persists or repeatedly interferes with your day-to-day functioning you should seek help.
 There’s no shame in asking for a hand up.